mrengy/vanguard-history/README.md

    ```

 2. Under "advanced options", check only the following:
-   1. "Do not export spam comments"
+   1. "Exclude spam comments"
-   1. "Do not export post revisions"
+   1. "Exclude post revisions"
-   1. "Do not export themes (files)"
+   1. "Exclude themes (files)"
-   1. "Do not export must-use plugins (files)"
+   1. "Exclude must-use plugins (files)"
-   1. "Do not export plugins (files)"
+   1. "Exclude plugins (files)"
    1. "Do not replace email domain (sql)"
 3. Export to "file"

 Download the file to your computer. it should end in ".wpress".

+If the file to download is too large to fit on your local machine, cancel and change the "advanced options" in the earlier step: also check "Exclude media library".
+Then later you'll want to migrate some media files under option 2.

 You may need to [update some files in your local WordPress installation](https://help.servmask.com/2018/10/27/how-to-increase-maximum-upload-file-size-in-wordpress/) to allow large uploads.